mbarabash-gtchs/Senior-Project/README.md

 # Portfolio of my work/what I learned connected to Neural Networks/Machine Learning while doing my Senior Project

 ## Introduction to Neural Networks
 To begin, a Neural Networks is computer code that is designed to function like the human brain.
-The network consists of several "layers" which a specific type of input data and output a specific type of output.
-Within these layers are "neurons," which are essentially miniature functions the perform weighted non-linearities on the input.
+The network consists of several "layers" which a specific type of input data and transforms it into the output.
+Within these layers are "neurons," which are essentially miniature functions that perform weighted non-linearities on the input.

 ### Example of non-linearity